 The assumptions above represent management's best estimates, but these estimates involve inherent uncertainties and the application of management's judgment.
-The expected life of options granted during 2011 was based on the simplified method of estimating expected term.
-The expected term of options granted during 2012 and 2013 was based on a representative peer group with similar employee groups and expected behavior.
+The expected term of options granted was based on a representative peer group with similar employee groups and expected behavior.
 The risk-free rate for periods within the contractual life of the option is based on the U.S. Treasury constant maturities rate in effect at the time of grant.
 The Company utilized a weighted rate for expected volatility based on a representative peer group within the industry.

-There was approximately \$1.9 million of total unrecognized compensation costs related to options granted under the 2006 Plan and the 2012 Plan as ofDecember 29, 2013.
-These costs will be recognized ratably through the year 2018.
-In the event of a change of control, approximately \$369,000 of the Company's unrecognized compensation costs would be immediately recognized.
+There was approximately \$1.4 million of total unrecognized compensation costs related to options granted under the 2006 Plan and the 2012 Plan as ofDecember 28, 2014.
+These costs will be recognized ratably through the year 2019.
+In the event of a change of control, approximately \$168,000 of the Company's unrecognized compensation costs would be immediately recognized.